- Fraudulent acts (fraud) : Fraudulent acts (fraud)

 February 16, 2017- It is sometimes difficult for co-owners to figure out, at the organizational stage of their syndicate, their rights and obligations .The function of director is often complex, but it is even more so when the first directors replace the provisional director of the syndicate, in essence the representative of the developer.

 The day-to-day administration of the syndicate may even be entrusted to a co-ownership manager who may, but need not be, chosen from among the co-owners.
-The syndicate of co-owners can thus delegate to the co-ownership manager other tasks and responsibilities that are generally the responsibility of the board of directors (collect the syndicate's claims, publish a notice of legal hypothec on the fraction of a co-owner in default, sue for all concerning his administration, giving a receipt, etc.).
+The syndicate of co-owners can thus delegate to the co-ownership manager other tasks and responsibilities that are generally the responsibility of the board of directors (collect the syndicate's claims, publish a notice of legal hypothec on the fraction of defaulting co-owner, instituting legal proceedings for all matters concerning his administration, giving releases and discharges, etc.).
 Yet, anyone who is in charge of administering property that is not his own or that is not only his own assumes significant responsibilities.
 That is why - and notwithstanding the co-ownership manager’s best intentions- it is advisable to take out insurance to cover his faults, errors or omissions.

 Responsible for the orderly management, the manager plays a key role in a co-ownership.
 Its function is generally under the authority of the board of directors.
 Similarly to the directors, his function ensues from the preservation of the immovable for which he is responsible.
 The objective is to ease the director’s tasks, and not to replace them, so that they can better exercise their decision-making powers.
 Truly the one man band of a co-ownership, the manager must deploy his experience and knowledge for the benefit of the syndicate of co-owners for whom he works.

 A review of the various aspects of his function.